How much do you talk about Customer Marketing? Be honest.

-Over the last 5 years, we’ve all started to turn Customer Success into a science and a key discipline in SaaS.
+Over the last 5+ years, we’ve all started to turn Customer Success into a science and a key discipline in SaaS.
 But Customer Success in many ways has been defined as an extension of Sales.
 Sales closes, and hands off to CS.
 While that’s chronologically accurate in most cases, really CS’s cousin should be Customer Marketing.
 If you do it right, you can keep your customers for 10+ years.
 Or even longer.
 And like retention, a marketing journey should also begin again once a customer closes.

 Customer Marketing is similar to Demand Gen, but with very different end goals — retention and net account growth.
 The playbook is similar, but not the same, and needs different content, marketing, and ultimately, staffing:

-So while these rules and guidelines aren’t perfect, and need to be tweaked over time, from say $2m to $30m in ARR, you can probably use the 10+10 Rule:
+So while these rules and guidelines aren’t perfect, and need to be tweaked over time, from, say, $2m to $30m in ARR, you can probably use the 10+10 Rule:

 - 10% of your Revenue Up For Renewal should be invested in customer marketing.
 Yes, that may seem like a lot at first.
 But it’s a lot less than you are likely spending to acquire those customers.
 That’s probably 20%-30% or your first year ACV or more.
 You’ve gotta spend a decent fraction in retention, or you aren’t doing it right. and

 - 10% of your Targeted Account Expansion $$ should be invested in customer marketing.
-If you want to grow say $2m of your existing base to $3m this year … that’s $1m in growth.
+If you want to grow, say, $2m of your existing base to $3m this year … that’s $1m in growth.
 Consider allocating $100k to customer marketing to help “close” that upsell.
 Don’t just leave it in the hands of Customer Success, Account Management, and Sales.

-Ultimately, if Second Order Revenue drives a huge amount of your growth (40%+) and you’re not followng the 10+10 program … you are probably concentrating much too much of your marketing dollars on getting folks into the funnel.
+Ultimately, if Second Order Revenue drives a huge amount of your growth (40%+) and you’re not following the 10+10 program … you are probably concentrating much too much of your marketing dollars on getting folks into the funnel.
 Rather than making sure they are Customers for Decades.